17 Delightful Things to Do in Bonn, Germany

 8) Drink a beer at Alter Zoll

-Make like a German and quench your thirst with a glass of Kolsch, as you relax and enjoy the views.
+Make like a German and quench your thirst with a glass of Kolsch โ a refreshing ale-lager hybrid.
+Relax and enjoy the views.

 9) Wonder at the Arithmeum

-All sorts of historical arithmetic books, slide rulers and mechanical calculating machines are displayed in Bauhaus glass cabinets and among colorful pieces of design furniture and art.
+There are also all sorts of other mathematical novelties on view.
+This includes historical arithmetic books and a 400-year collection of slide rules โ all displayed in Bauhaus glass cabinets among colorful pieces of design furniture and art.

 10) Take a short scenic river cruise to Konigswinter

-We hopped on a KD riverboat for a one-hour river cruise, gliding past mansions, framed by weeping willows, to Konigswinter.
+We hopped on a riverboat for a two-hour river cruise.
+We glided past mansions, framed by weeping willows, then into the countryside to Konigswinter.

-This pretty town is where Lord Byron and other wealthy Brits liked to go on holidays in the 19th century.
+Konigswinter is the pretty town where Lord Byron and other wealthy Brits liked to go on holidays in the 19th century.

 11) Chug up the Drachenfels Rack Railway